Green C. Smith

 Green Clay Smith (July 4, 1826 – June 29, 1895) was a United States soldier and politician.
 Elected to the Kentucky state house before the American Civil War, he was commissioned as a Union officer when he volunteered, advancing to the rank of brigadier general before he resigned to go to Congress.
-He was promoted to Major General by brevet on March 13, 1865.
-He was elected to the US Congress from Kentucky in 1862, representing the Unionist Party and serving until 1866.
+He was promoted to major general by brevet on March 13, 1865.
+He was elected to the US Congress from Kentucky in 1862, representing the Unconditional Union Party and serving until 1866.

 That year, Smith was appointed as the Territorial Governor of Montana, serving from 1866 to 1869.
 He returned to Washington, D.C., where he was ordained as a Baptist minister and became active in the temperance movement.

 Biography

-Smith was born in 1826 in Richmond, Kentucky to John Speed Smith and his wife Elizabeth Lewis (Clay) Smith (1798-1887) as the third of seven children.
+Smith was born in 1826 in Richmond, Kentucky, to John Speed Smith and his wife Elizabeth Lewis (Clay) Smith (1798–1887) as the third of seven children.
 He was named for his maternal grandfather, Green Clay, a very wealthy planter and slaveholder in Kentucky and a prominent politician.
-His siblings included Sally Ann Lewis (1818-1875), named for her maternal grandmother; Curran Cassius, Pauline Green, Junius Brutus (never married), Mary Spencer (never married), and John Speed, Jr.
+His siblings included Sally Ann Lewis (1818–1875), named for her maternal grandmother; Curran Cassius, Pauline Green, Junius Brutus (never married), Mary Spencer (never married), and John Speed Jr.

 Smith's father was elected to the Kentucky legislature and the U.S. House of Representatives.
-His mother's younger brothers, Brutus J. Clay and Cassius M. Clay, both became state politicians and were later elected as members of the Unionist Party to the US Congress from Kentucky during the American Civil War.
-Cassius became known as an abolitionist before the war.
+His mother's younger brothers, Brutus J. Clay and Cassius M. Clay, both became state politicians and were later elected as members of the Unconditional Union Party to the United States Congress from Kentucky during the American Civil War.
+Cassius was an abolitionist before the war.

 As a young man, Green Clay Smith pursued academic studies.
 When the U.S.-Mexican War began, he enlisted in the Army and was commissioned as a second lieutenant in the First Regiment of the Kentucky Volunteer Infantry on June 9, 1846.

 Smith returned to Kentucky, where he graduated from Transylvania University in 1849, then studied law and was admitted to the bar in 1852.
 He began his practice in Covington.
 From 1853 to 1857, Smith served as a school commissioner.

 Career

 Congressman

 Smith was elected as a member of the Kentucky House of Representatives, serving from 1861 to 1863.
 On April 4, 1862, he was commissioned colonel of the Fourth Regiment of the Kentucky Volunteer Cavalry.
 He was appointed brigadier general of volunteers on June 12, 1862.

-Like his uncles Brutus J. and Cassius M. Clay, Smith joined the Unionist Party.
+Like his uncles Brutus J. and Cassius M. Clay, Smith joined the Unconditional Union Party.
 In 1862, he was elected as an Unconditional Unionist to the thirty-eighth congress, resigning from his military post on December 1, 1863.
 He served as chairman of the Committee on Militia from 1865 to 1866.
 He was brevetted major general of volunteers on March 13, 1865.